Minor-Version Update Notes

-Notes and additional information about upgrading from a major version to a micro version, or a micro version to another micro version.
+Notes and additional information about upgrading from a major version to a minor version, or updating from a minor version to another minor version; for example, 8.4.1 to 8.4.22.

 Table of Contents

-If you're upgrading from a major or micro version to a later micro update—for example, version 8.4.1 to 8.4.4, or version 8.2.14 to 8.2.19—it's important to follow through the entire upgrade procedure.
+If you're updating from a major or micro version to a later micro update—for example, version 8.4.1 to 8.4.22—it's important to follow through the entire upgrade procedure.
 Even though it's a micro-release, it's important that you don't miss any steps.
 Be sure to:

 - Check for version-specific steps: see Checking for version-specific steps.